Products from Amazon.com

 - 2 teaspoons vanilla extract

-- 3 large eggs, separated, plus 3 large yolks, room temperature
+- 3 large eggs, separated into yolk and white, plus 3 large yolks

 - Pinch cream of tartar